ad-pump/calculator-demo/README.md

-# AdPumb android integration guide
+# AdPumb Android integration guide
 ## Prerequisite ##
 You need to register with us before starting the integration.
 You can drop a mail to sales@adpumb.com
 ## Steps ##